Itsy Docs

 Customer Portal

 Once a group reaches the Confirmed stage, a public portal link becomes available.
+Open it from the group header using the external link button.
 Share this link with the group contact and participants so they can:

 • View all orders in the group